Incitement to ethnic or racial hatred

 Incitement to ethnic or racial hatred is a crime under the laws of several countries.

 Australia

 In Australia, the Racial Hatred Act 1995 amends the Racial Discrimination Act 1975, inserting Part IIA – Offensive Behaviour Because of Race, Colour, National or Ethnic Origin.
 It does not, however, address the issue of incitement to racial hatred.
 The Australian state of Victoria has addressed the question, however, with its enactment of the Racial and Religious Tolerance Act 2001.

 Finland

-In Finland, agitation against an ethnic group (kiihottaminen kansanryhmää vastaan) is a crime according to the Criminal Code of Finland's (1889/39 and 2011/511) chapter 11, section 10:
+In Finland, agitation against a population group (kiihottaminen kansanryhmää vastaan) is a crime according to the Criminal Code of Finland's (1889/39 and 2011/511) chapter 11, section 10: